-The Master of Science in Leadership and Change program at St. Edward’s University prepares you to confidently and skillfully lead positive change within an organization — a crucial competency in today’s fast-moving, often turbulent business world.
-You’ll gain a comprehensive understanding of leadership from the individual, group, organizational and global perspectives, allowing you to facilitate change across diverse teams in the workplace.
+The Master of Science in Leadership and Change (MSLC) program at St. Edward’s University prepares students to confidently and skillfully enact positive, organizational change — a crucial competency in today’s fast-paced business world.
+Students will understand leadership from the individual, group, organizational and global perspectives, allowing them to facilitate change across diverse teams in the workplace.

-This degree is offered in an accelerated, low-residency format designed to accommodate the busy schedule of working professionals.
-Students have the flexibility of completing their degree in one to two years.
+This degree is offered in an accelerated, low-residency format designed to accommodate working professionals.
+Students have the flexibility to complete their degree in one to two years.

-For detailed descriptions and timing of courses, please see the Graduate Bulletin (course catalog).
+For detailed descriptions and course times, please see the Graduate Bulletin (course catalog).

 I. CORE COURSES (24 CREDIT HOURS):

 The master’s degree in Leadership and Change develops graduates that serve as leaders in careers that are personally and professionally rewarding.

 Master of Science in Leadership and Change graduates have pursued careers as: